Destinations Greece The Cyclades Mykonos

 Reserve direct ↗

-On its own private peninsula in Ornos Bay — 102 rooms across multiple buildings, four restaurants (including Buddha-Bar Beach), a private beach cove, the full Marriott Luxury Collection service standard.
+On its own private peninsula in Ornos Bay — 117 rooms, suites and villas across multiple buildings, four dining venues including Buddha-Bar Beach, the island's only private sandy beach, the full Marriott Luxury Collection service standard.
 Less photographed than Cavo Tagoo or Kalesma but more comprehensive — the property runs more like a small resort than a boutique hotel.
 The right pick for travellers who want the full-service luxury hotel rather than the small-design-statement.

 What it's known for